Skip to main content Go to Site Map

 We're committed to equal access to creative education and careers.
 As such, each academic year we're delighted to offer a limited number of funded places on our Saturday Art School courses.

-Please note that due to popularity, funded places are limited to one per household per term.
 Funded places are only available for Spring and Autumn term and the young person must be aged 10-15 at the start date of the course (subject to individual course age range).
-Please see the eligibility criteria below.

 To be eligible for a funded place on one of our Saturday Art School courses, students must meet at least one of the following criteria: